Pearson-Higher-Ed/design/c/inputs/v1.0.0-beta.9/index.md

         src: ./assets/Inputs_states.png

   - type: section
-    name: Text
+    name: Text Input Field (single line inputs)

   - type: two column
     text: |
-      Text input form elements are to be used for single line text inputs.
+      An input is a field used to elicit a response from a user

       Placeholders can be used to give additional information about the format of data.
 They should typically not be used to label the input field; exceptions can be made when there is a single field and a secondary purpose indicator exists (like a search bar with a search icon in the attached button).

       Note that the component provides custom focus styles for this input since certain versions of Firefox, IE11, and Edge don't offer a default focus state.

-      A smaller size is also available.
+      **Size** A smaller size is available.
     contents:
       - type: narrow image
         src: ./assets/Inputs_size.png